 What Is A Raglan Sleeve?

-I will cover how to sew the raglan sleeve in a separate tutorial – lets move onto drafting the raglan sleeve pattern!
+I have a tutorial on how to sew the raglan sleeve in a separate tutorial so today I’ll show you the process for drafting the raglan sleeve pattern!

 What You’ll Need